Gabriel-Spinola/Website-PHP/README.md

   The front-end is part of the Danki Code course.
   All the code is free to use and modify.
-  If you have a tip I would be very grateful to receive it, especially for my English.
+  If you have some tip I would be very grateful to receive it, especially for my English.

 <hr>